- Travel and Places»

 Oak Alley Plantation:

-Enjoy lunch in a located within this beautiful plantation setting across the street (Route 18) from a levee holding back the Mississippi River.
+Visit this beautiful tree-lined plantation across the street (on Route 18) from a levee holding back the Mississippi River.

-- Grounds: Stroll through picturesque grounds lined with Live Oak Trees.
+- Stroll through picturesque grounds lined with historic Live Oak Trees.

 Address: Oak Alley Plantation Restaurant